sidneyraabe/FE_website/README.md

 ## Deployment
 Deployed through GitHub pages.
 All static pages are functional, except for the chat page, which depends on a local server instance, detailed below.

+## Data Backend
+Our contact page adds a row to a Google Sheets page upon completion.

+The data can be viewed here: [TODO: put the sheets link here]

 ## Running The Chat
 The Chat function is only available through the use of Express and WebSocket packages.

 ### Step 1:
 Open terminal, navigate to the base directory.